-- 1. 100% at Target and 180% at Over II for the other beneficiaries of the LTI Plan 2022 - Average TSR Enel compared to average TSR EUROSTOXX Utilities Index-EMU, calculated in the 3-year period 2022-2024 - 6.
+- 4. 100% at Target and 180% at Over II for the other beneficiaries of the LTI Plan 2022 - Average TSR Enel compared to average TSR EUROSTOXX Utilities Index-EMU, calculated in the 3-year period 2022-2024 - 6.
 For the 3-year period 2022-2024 - 7.
-GHG Scope 1 emissions per kWh equivalent produced by the Group in 2024 - 8.
-At the end of 2024
+GHG Scope 1 emissions per kWh equivalent produced by the Group in 2024 - At the end of 2024

-Long-term variable remunerationChanges vs 2021 remuneration policy
+Long-term variable remunerationChanges vs 2021 remuneration policy1

-2021 LTI 2022 LTI Underlying rationale ROACE (weight 25%) > Objective substituted with Cumulative ROIC - WACC, weight increased to 30% Financial markets consider ROIC - WACC a better measure of a company's ability to create value in the medium-long term % of women in mgmt. succession plans (weight 5%) > Objective focused on top management, weight increased to 10% Encourage fair representation of women in the bases that supply managerial succession plans, with particular reference to top positions Renewable capacity on total (weight 10%) > Objective removed Prevent the use of a performance indicator linked exclusively to volume growth without taking into adequate account the priorities represented by profitability and financial balance Shara company for CEO Share component for CEO Ensuring a further alignment with the interests of the shareholders in the long increased to 130% of the base amount2
+2021 LTI 2022 LTI Underlying rationale ROACE (weight 25%) > Objective substituted with Cumulative ROIC - WACC, weight increased to 30% Financial markets consider ROIC - WACC a better measure of a company's ability to create value in the medium-long term f women in mgmt. uccession plans (weight 5%) > Objective focused on top management, weight increased to 10% Encourage fair representation of women in the bases that supply managerial succession plans, with particular reference to top positions Renewa able capacity on total (weight 10%) > Objective removed Prevent the use of a performance indicator linked exclusively to volume growth without taking into adequate account the priorities represented by profitability and financial balance Share component for CEO Ensuring a further alignment with the interests of the shareholders in the long Share component for CEO: 1 increased to 130% term and set the basis for the wished adoption of a policy ensuring an adequate increased to 130% of the base amount2